InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Introducing The Trusted Committer Role

 The Trusted Committer (TC) role is one of the key roles in an InnerSource community.
-It is both a challenging and a rewarding role to fulfill and it is instrumental for the success of any InnerSource community.
+It is both a challenging and a rewarding role to fulfill, it goes far beyond being an opinionated gatekeeper.
+It iss instrumental for the success of any InnerSource community.

 Generally speaking, the TC role is defined by its responsibilities, rather than by its privileges.
 On a very high level, a TC represents the interests of both their InnerSource community and the products the community is building.
+She is concerned with the health of the community and the product.
 So as a TC, you'll have both tech oriented and community oriented responsibilities and we'll explore both of these dimensions in the following sections.

 Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in IS and why we think the name is both apt and important.

-- Contributor
+- Contributor (very briefly)
     - makes contributions
     - sometimes part of the community
     - sometimes send by another part of the organization to develop a feature